noevazz/learning_kubernetes/README.md

 - kube-proxy → handles networking/routing for Pods on the node.

 > An special node called **Master node** is used for the control plane, and the nodes containing the actual application are called **worker nodes**

+> Worker nodes used to be called "minions", some people still used that term.

 ### Pod